• Health and Well-Being

 Develop and disseminate alternative procedures to ensure continuity of your academic program through distance instruction, emailed lessons and assignments, or other means.

-Careful planning and preparation will help your institution protect its community during this flu season.
+Careful planning and preparation will help your institution protect its community during respiratory virus outbreaks.

 Additional Resources